david618/dcos_transform/README.md

 # cp /home/azureuser/airports1000FS.json /opt/mesosphere/active/dcos-ui/usr/data/
 </pre>

-<h1> Deploy Kafka From Universe </h1>
+<h2> Deploy Kafka From Universe </h2>

 I used confluent-kafka and defaults.

-<h1> Create tcp-kafka Marathon App </h1>
+<h2> Create tcp-kafka Marathon App </h2>

 Use this json <a href="tcp-kafka.json">tcp-kafka.json</a>

+Review the json.
+You may need to tweak some of the elements.
+For example if you didn't use master server to host the url or you used a different jre version.

 Watch Mesos to make sure the application deploys.
-If it fails stop in Marathon and correct any errors reported in stderr on Mesos.
+If it fails stop in Marathon and correct any errors reported in Sandbox stderr or stdout.

-<h1> Run Simulator </h1>
+<h2> Run Simulator </h2>

+<p> The goal of this simulation run is to verify the tcp-kafka is working and it will also create the Kafka topic. </p>

 <pre>
 $ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.Tcp tcp-kafka.marathon.mesos 5565 simFile_1000_10s.dat 10 100
 </pre>

 Check stdout of the tcp-kafka.
-You should see something like:
+You should see something like: <br>

 <pre>
 100 , 10
 </pre>

 Stdout reports that 100 features were read at a rate of 10 per second.
+Rate might not be 10; I've seen 9,10,and 11.
+This is the rate measured for the input and with a small sample set it can vary.

-<h1> Create kafka-transform-kafka Marathon App </h1>
+<h2> Create kafka-transform-kafka Marathon App </h2>

 Use this json <a href="kafka-transform-kafka.json">kafka-transform-kafka.json</a>